SparkyzCodez/FSRM-Anti-ransomware/README.md

 Progress Note: 31 Dec 2019
+I wish you a happy and prosperous New Year in 2020.

+Now to business:

-We're skipping version 2.4.x and proceeding directly to 2.5.x BUT it's not uploaded to Git just yet.
+We're skipping FSRM-Anti-ransomware version 2.4.x and proceeding directly to 2.5.x BUT it's not uploaded to Git just yet.
 I'll post a message here when I get it completed and uploaded.

 There's a new triggered script to deny permissions to shares that now includes event log messages and a fail safe in case the FSRM event timers are set to anything but 0 minutes (critical setting).
 The location of the triggered script defaults to the same directory as the FSRM-Anti-ransomare script too, but it's still configurable.
 An additional feature in the triggered script is that you will be able to use it to unlock a user's account by passing the ***-Unlock*** switch to the script.
+It also outputs messages to the Windows event log.

 The event logging source is now ***FSRM-Anti-ransomware Suite*** instead of FSRM-AntiRansomwareScript.
 Since there's a number of moving parts, including three PowerShell scripts and a couple Python apps, I think this better reflects the nature of this project.

 Finally, the filters from Experiant dated 30 Dec 2019 had something unexpected in them.
 One filter has an escaped new-line in it.
 This is what it looks like in the JSON data "\*.support@anonymous-service.cc.ppdddp\nUnusual".
 It's the backslash-n just in front of *Unusual*.
 The new line is importing into the FSRM file group as a space, but that seems more accidental than intentional.
-I've written a little PowerShell utility that will screen the filters on your file system using your live file system's limitations.
+I've written a little PowerShell utility that will screen the filters on your file system using your live file system's limitations, and optionally write a cleaned version of the JSON.
 It's in the ancillary folder.
 Let me know what you think.

 For those of you playing at home, this is a regex that will find an illegal character in a Windows file name: